codecwatch/codecwatch/README.md

 Team roles:
 ------------------
-* Video pipeline handling: Guillaume Martres, …
+* Video pipeline handling: Guillaume Martres
-* Backend: Axel Angel, …
+* Backend: Axel Angel
-* Frontend: Luca La Spada, …
+* Frontend: Luca La Spada

-Deliverables
+Deliverables (updated)
 ------------------
-* April 7:
+* April 14:
-  * Axel and Guillaume: A set of standard videos is encoded periodically using x264, x265, kvazaar and libvpx by the backend
+  * Guillaume: fixed various bugs in OSCIED to make it usable
+  * Axel: Set up the servers, work on using OSCIED on Azure
-  * Luca: The frontend can display simple stats like http://arewefastyet.com (work done by Luca).
+  * Luca: The frontend can display simple stats like http://arewefastyet.com
-* April 28:
+* May 7:
-  * Everyone: Support for user accounts which can trigger a set of encodes using an encoder built from their git branch.
+  * Guillaume: upgrade OSCIED to work on the latest version of Ubuntu (needed for Azure support)
+  * Axel: Encoding tasks collect metrics to be displayed in the UI
+  * Luca: the frontend is more usable and can display data from multiple encoders and multiple files at once
 * May 13:
-  * Everyone: Users can upload new videos.
+  * Guillaume: Support for user accounts which can trigger a set of encodes using an encoder built from their git branch.
   * Luca: The frontend can be used to download/stream the videos and to compare them like http://exp.martres.me/splitview/ .